1.1 Race organisation

 10 Accepting the rules

-- By paying the entry fee and starting the race each team member agrees to following the rules
+- By entering the race each team member accepts the rules in full.